 Propagating can also be done by air-layering.
 Air-layering is a technique that takes a bit of practice but can work well on many plants, especially those which don’t root well in water.

 To air-layer the rubber plant, choose a stem at least 12 inches in length and remove a few leaves to make room for the cut.
-With a sharp knife, cut a 1- inch wide strip of bark all around the stem, being sure to leave the hard wood centre.
+With a sharp knife, cut a 1- inch wide strip of bark all around the stem, be sure to leave the hardwood center.
 In other words, cut deep enough to remove the outer layer but not deep enough to harm the plant.